Dear Readers and Authors,

 2 May, 2018.

-Nin Harris is an author, poet, and Gothic scholar who exists in a perpetual state of unheimlich.
-Nin writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, planetary romances and various other forms of hyphenated weird fiction.
-Nin’s publishing credits include: Clarkesworld, Beneath Ceaseless Skies, The Dark, Strange Horizons, Uncanny Magazine, and various other publications.
+Nin Harris is an SFF author and poet.
+In her day job she is a tenured literary academic with a focus on the Postcolonial Gothic.
+Nin writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, planetary romances and various other hyphenated weird fiction.
+Nin’s publishing credits include: Beneath Ceaseless Skies, The Dark, Clarkesworld, Strange Horizons, Lightspeed, Uncanny and more.